 Historically, the nation of Israel departed from the worship of the true God and were repeatedly warned by God about the consequences of practicing a false worship system.
 One of Israel's major departures from God's worship system was their tendency to worship and serve gods represented by the heavenly bodies and to ignore their God who created and positioned the planets and stars to serve humanity (Gen.1:14-18):

-"And lest you lift up your eyes to heaven, and when you see the sun, and the moon, and the stars, even all the host of heaven, should be driven to worship them, and serve them, which the Lord your God has divided unto all nations under the whole heaven" (Deut.4:19 KJV).
+"And lest you lift up your eyes to heaven, and when you see the sun, and the moon, and the stars, even all the host of heaven, should be driven to worship them, and serve them, which the Lord your God has divided to all nations under the whole heaven" (Deut.4:19 KJV).

-Because of Israel's continued violation of his law and their committing of spiritual adultery with celestial gods, the Creator God punished Israel by destroying her as a nation and causing his worship system to cease being practiced:
+Because of Israel's continued violation of his law and their spiritual adultery with celestial gods, the Creator God punished Israel by destroying her as a nation and causing his worship system to cease being practiced: